rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 - Confirm the unfulfilled `WrappedKey` is now complete and mark the old `WrappedKey.State` as `rotated`.

-Once all auth servers have finished rotating their keys, rotation is complete.
+Once all auth servers have finished rotating their keys, rotation is finished.
-Completion is confirmed when the `State` field of all `WrappedKeys` in the active keys list are set to `active`.
+This is confirmed when the `State` field of all `WrappedKeys` in the active keys list are set to `active` and `rotated`.
+Completing the rotation is a manual step that is only possible after a minimum amount of time has passed.
+This will emulate how CA rotations are performed.

 It's worth noting that during the waiting period, the keys scheduled for rotation are still included as recipients during encryption.
 Which means